 Sam Kean is a bestselling author of Caesar’s Last Breath, The Disappearing Spoon, The Dueling Neurosurgeons, and The Violinist’s Thumb, all Amazon top science books of the year.
 He is also editing the 2018 edition of Best American Nature and Science Writing. @sam_kean

 Miriam Kramer has been the resident space nerd at Mashable since 2015.
-She currently acts as the deputy science editor for the website.
+She currently acts as the senior science editor for the website.
 Before that, she was a staff writer for Space.com for about 2.5 years.
 She has taken a ride in weightlessness on a zero-gravity flight, watched rocket boosters land on Earth after flying to space, and seen rockets launch from places around the United States.

 Miriam received her Master’s degree in science, health and environmental reporting from New York University in 2012.
 She originally hails from Knoxville, Tennessee and graduated from the University of Tennessee in 2011. @mirikramer